Katie Brown (TV personality): Personal life

 She was educated as an art historian at Cornell University.
 She also raced on the Central Division Junior Olympic USSA ski team and had a catering business in Los Angeles.

 She opened an antique store and cafe called Goat, located in Los Angeles and Mackinac Island, Michigan.
 Brown has been serving up dime-store domesticity on Lifetime Television's Next Door with Katie Brown since October 1997 and on public television's Katie Brown Workshop.
 She has also had successful shows on A and E and Style networks.
 She has opened her own workshops in Los Angeles, New York, and Bridgehampton.
 Katie Brown was also the editor and chef of Yahoo Makers.
 She also designed a successful line of home goods ranging from garden goods to bath towels and tableware in collaboration with Meijer Stores.
-She was a New York Times syndicated columnist and is a frequent guest star on national shows such as GMA, The Today Show, Live with Kelly and Ryan and Oprah.
+She was a New York Times syndicated columnist and is a frequent guest star on national shows such as Good Morning America, The Today Show, Live with Kelly and Ryan, and Oprah.
 She is also the winner of a Gracie Allen Award for outstanding TV Host.

 Brown has been married to TV executive and producer William Corbin since November 2003.
 They had their first child, a daughter named Prentiss, in May 2004.
 They adopted their second child, a daughter named Meredith, in November 2008.